Jessie Morrill

 Meat Science

-Ph.D., Biomedical Sciences, University of Texas MD Anderson Cancer Center/UTHealth Graduate School of Biomedical Sciences, 2022
+Ph.D., Biomedical Sciences, Univ. of Texas MD Anderson Cancer Center/UTHealth, 2022

 1. Cai, J., R. Cassidy, J. Morrill, and Q. Tong.
 2021.
 Neurotransmitter co-transmission in brain control of feeding and body weight.
 In: Q. Tong, editor, Neuron signaling in metabolic regulation.
 CRC Press, Boca Raton, FL.
 Chapter 3.